Inductively coupled plasma: Operation

-leading to the formation of the figure-8 electron trajectories providing a plasma generation.
+leading to the formation of the electron trajectories providing a plasma generation.
 The dependence on r suggests that the gas ion motion is most intense in the outer region of the flame, where the temperature is the greatest.
-In the real torch, the flame is cooled from the outside by the cooling gas, so the hottest outer part is at thermal equilibrium.
-There temperature reaches 5 000–6 000 K. For more rigorous description, see Hamilton–Jacobi equation in electromagnetic fields.
+In the real torch, the flame is cooled by the cooling gas from the outside, so the hottest outer part is at thermal equilibrium.
+Temperature there reaches 5 000 – 6 000 K. For more rigorous description, see Hamilton–Jacobi equation in electromagnetic fields.

 The frequency of alternating current used in the RLC circuit which contains the coil is usually 27–41 MHz.
 To induce plasma, a spark is produced at the electrodes at the gas outlet.
 Argon is one example of a commonly used rarefied gas.
-The high temperature of the plasma allows the determination of many elements, and in addition, for about 60 elements degree of ionization in the torch exceeds 90%.
+The high temperature of the plasma allows the atomization of molecules and thus determination of many elements, and in addition, for about 60 elements the degree of ionization in the torch exceeds 90%.
 The ICP torch consumes c.
-1250–1550 W of power, but this depends on the elemental composition of the sample (due to different ionization energies).
+1250–1550 W of power, and this depends on the element composition of the sample (due to different ionization energies).